-Recognizing that the nature and severity of a certain documented disabilities may preclude learning a second language, Rhode Island College has developed the following process by which appropriate alternate courses may be allowed to fulfill (not "waive") the college's Second Language Requirement within the General Education Program.
+All RIC students have the option to take ASL 101: American Sign Language I and ASL 102: American Sign Language II and obtain a grade of C or better in both courses to fulfill the Second Language Requirement.
+ASL courses are recommended for students with language-based learning disabilities who are unable to take French, Spanish, Portuguese, or Italian.
+If a student has a documented disability that precludes him/her from taking a Second Language and also from taking American Sign Language, Rhode Island College has developed the following process by which appropriate alternate courses may be allowed to fulfill (not "waive") the college's Second Language

+Requirement within the General Education Program.
 In order to be considered for this accommodation, a student must: